 Centuries ago, China built a physical wall to keep out invaders.
-In the 20th century it erected another kind of wall, a political wall that separated the country from the Western world, and its adherence to its interpretation of communism limited entrepreneurship.
-In the world of 2009, that closed market is now open for business.
+In the twentieth century, it erected another kind of wall: a political wall that separated the country from the Western world and limited entrepreneurship due to its adherence to its interpretation of communism.
+Now that closed market is now open for business.
 To what extent it is open may be a point of debate, but simple observation provides ample evidence of a country, and a culture, open to investment and trade.
 The opening and closing ceremonies for the 2008 Olympic Games in Beijing symbolized this openness, with symbolic representations of culture combined with notable emphasis on welcoming the world.
 As the nature of global trade and change transforms business, so it also transforms political systems.

 Political systems are often framed in terms of how people are governed, and the extent to which they may participate.
-Democracy14 is one form of government that promotes the involvement of the individual, but even here we can observe stark differences.
-In the United States, people are encouraged to vote, but it is not mandatory, and voter turnout is often so low that voting minorities have great influence on the larger political systems.
+Democracy is one form of government that promotes the involvement of the individual, but even here we can observe stark differences.
+In Canada, people are encouraged to vote, but it is not mandatory, and voter turnout is often so low that voting minorities have great influence on the larger political systems.
 In Chile, voting is mandatory, so that all individuals are expected to participate, with adverse consequences if they do not.
-This doesn't mean there are not still voting minorities, or groups with disproportionate levels of influence and power, but it does underscore cultural values and their many representations.
+This doesn't mean there are not still voting minorities or groups with disproportionate levels of influence and power, but it does underscore cultural values and their many representations.